 Are you and your pets ready for bushfires this summer?
-Bushfires are extremely dangerous and threaten homes and lives of both humans and animals.
+The devastating bushfires that are occurring across the country display how extremely dangerous they are.
+Bushfires threaten homes and lives of both humans and animals.
 Having a plan of action in case of an emergency is essential to getting out alive, this means that you’ll need to plan for both you and your pets.

 Bushfires or grassfires can happen in a matter of seconds and cover ground quickly, giving you very little time to act.
 With the help of a bushfire plan, you’ll be able to know exactly how to react and what needs to be done in order to save the lives of everyone around you – including animals.